RiscadoA/riscadoa.com/_pages/about.md

 I'm Ricardo Antunes, currently a first year student of Computer Science and Engineering at Instituto Superior Técnico, Lisbon, Portugal.
-Programming has been an interest of mine for quite a lot time (~8 years), being one of my main hobbies.
+Programming has been an interest of mine for quite a lot of time (~8 years), being one of my main hobbies.
 I love learning new stuff and there are few areas of knowledge that I have no interest in.

 My main area of interest right now in software development is game development.
 I have been working on and off on some personal basic game engines for some